Ewan-Roberts/Jarvis/README.md

 [![Spanish Word](https://img.youtube.com/vi/putezPJB2xE/0.jpg)](http://www.youtube.com/watch?v=putezPJB2xE)

-Reads out a new word from a list of a few hundred words in english then translates it into spanish and conjugates it in present tense in spanish
+Reads out a new word from a list of a few hundred words in english, then translates it into spanish and conjugates it in present tense

 ```
 'what is the time'